shubhamrai057/Skull-loader/README.md

 ## Used Plugin

-No CSS Framework and JS plugin/package has been used in this project
+No CSS Framework and JS plugin/package has been used in this project except core react npm packages.

 ## About the project

-The Project is to show a loader initially then have to show loaded content, for POC purpose till 5 sec skeleton loader kept after wards static content will be displayed.
-We can make a network call as well and once response is there from the API we can use the same flag to switch from loader to content.
-Loader is used as a HOC, we can pass customProps and display any type of skeleton.
+Idea is to show skeleton (loader) initially and once content is loaded the animation will be replaced by the actual content.
+As this project is created just for POC purpose, so no external network call has been made into the project insted for displaying loader a flag with timer of 5 sec is there, so once timer duration completes actual content will be displayed.
+Note: Timer can be easily replaced by network calls.

 ## Available Scripts